tomsaleeba/foo-api/README.md

 Steps:
 1. let's get the MongoDB instance set up.
 Follow [this guide](https://docs.atlas.mongodb.com/getting-started/) and get a free M0 instance.
 See the [A note on exposing databases to the internet](#a-note-on-exposing-databases-to-the-internet) section in this README about setting up security groups so Lambda can connect to your DB, then copy the connection URL for your cluster, it'll start with something like `mongodb://username:password@some-shard-00-00-aaaa.mongodb.net:27017,...`
 1. create an account with CircleCi at https://circleci.com/.
 It's probably easiest to use your GitHub account so you have GitHub integration set up.
-1. add your AWS credentials to your CircleCI account ([instructions](https://circleci.com/docs/2.0/deployment-integrations/#aws))
-1. define a [project-level environment variable](https://circleci.com/docs/2.0/env-vars/#adding-project-level-environment-variables) `MONGO_URL` with the value set to the mongo connection string you grabbed in the first step.
-We're going to do some hackery inject this value into the app during build because you need [UP Pro](https://up.docs.apex.sh/#guides.subscribing_to_up_pro) to get [environment variable support](https://up.docs.apex.sh/#commands.env).
 1. [fork](https://help.github.com/articles/fork-a-repo/) this GitHub repo (into your own GitHub account)
 1. in the CircleCI dashboard, select `Add a project`
+1. add your AWS credentials as environment variable in your CircleCI account ([instructions](https://circleci.com/docs/2.0/deployment-integrations/#aws))
+1. define a [project-level environment variable](https://circleci.com/docs/2.0/env-vars/#adding-project-level-environment-variables) `MONGO_URL` with the value set to the mongo connection string you grabbed in the first step.
+1. optionally, sign up with https://rollbar.com for an account, then add the (`post_server_item` API key)[https://docs.rollbar.com/reference#section-authentication] from Rollbar as an environment variable in CircleCI, named `ROLLBAR_ACCESS_TOKEN`
 1. find your fork of this repo in the list and select `Build project`.
 We already have a [workflow](https://github.com/tomsaleeba/foo-api/blob/master/.circleci/config.yml) configured so no need to do anything else
 1. an initial build will be triggered and will take a few minutes.
 At the end the app will be deployed :D